skx/marionette/README.md

            target => "/tmp/blah" }
 ```

 The alternative would have been to have the directory-creation trigger the shell-execution rule via an explicit notification:

 ```
+# This command will notify the "Test" rule, if it creates the directory
+# because it was not already present.
 directory{ target => "/tmp/blah",
            notify => "Test"
 }

+# Run the command, when triggered/notified.
 shell triggered { name         => "Test",
                   command      => "uptime > /tmp/blah/uptime",
 }